andruschak/openai-gym-retro/README.md

 I have also seen a few other examples of people using the Gym environment to model real life physics to train [thrust vectoring rockets](https://github.com/EmbersArc/gym_rocketLander) and [REX: Domestic Robot](https://github.com/nicrusso7/rex-gym/blob/master/README.md).

 If you have looked at my [Arcade Machine](https://github.com/andruschak/arcade-machine) build you will know I am a long time gamer.
 As a kid, I was lucky enough to have owned most of the nintendo/sega consoles at one time or another.
 So many fond memories of many classic games.
-This project let me relive some of those memories by watching the computer learn to solve the stage.

 ## hardware
 Microsoft Surface Laptop 3 - i7/16GB - Windows 10 Pro 1909